Skip to Content

 Instructions

-1. Using the water, vinegar, and gel food coloring, mix your desired dye shades according to the directions and color blending chart on the back of the Betty Crocker Classic Gel Food Colors package.
+- Using the water, vinegar, and gel food coloring, mix your desired dye shades according to the directions and color blending chart on the back of the food coloring package.

-5. It’s time for the magic to happen!
+- It’s time for the magic to happen!
 When your egg is thoroughly dry, simply use your fingers to gently rub the rubber cement off the eggs, revealing the lighter base color.
 If you’ve used blown-out eggs, be *very* gentle in this step, especially near the holes on either end.
-I cracked a couple of my favorite patterns when I was a little overzealous in my removal.
+I cracked a couple of my favorite patterns when I was a little too handed in removing the rubber cement.

 More Easter-Related Recipes